idodov/RedAlert/README.md

       title: "{{ state_attr('binary_sensor.oref_alert', 'title') }}"
 mode: single
 ```
-*Change light color when there is active alert in Tel Aviv (all areas)*
+### *Change lights color when there is active alert in Tel Aviv (all areas)*
 ```
 alias: Alert in TLV
-description: ''
+description: "When an alert occurs in Tel Aviv, the lights will cyclically change to red and blue for a duration of 30 seconds, after which they will revert to their previous states"
 trigger:
   - platform: template
-    id: "TLV"
+    id: TLV
     value_template: >-
       {{ state_attr('binary_sensor.oref_alert', 'data') | regex_search("תל אביב") }}
 condition: []
 action:
   - service: scene.create
     data:
-      scene_id: before
+      scene_id: before_oref_alert
       snapshot_entities:
+        - light.#light-1#
+        - light.#light-2#
-        - light.bulb_ball
+        - light.#light-3#
   - repeat:
       count: 30
       sequence: